graysonarts/writing/august2015/draft.md

 Dominic drags him into the nearby stall and removes his clothes, slipping out of his jumpsuit, and putting on Jones' uniform.
 Jones' chest was slimmer that Dominic's, and the buttons strain against the button hole, limiting his arm movements.
 He slips Jones into the jumpsuit, closing the stall door behind him.

 He slips out of the bathroom, and puts on the patrol cap, looking back down the hall, and then forward.  *I'll have to erase the biometric scan, but for now, must get out of here and get to the prison.*

+# Ji

+Ji is sleeping with her head lolling back, drool coming out of one side of her mouth, a deep, grumbly breath draws in and out of her mouth.
+Cadet Johnson, turns his head to stare at her when she snorts awake.

+Wiping the drool from her mouth, she sits up, "Sorry, I haven't had much sleep lately."

+"No problem, sir."

+"Anything to report?"

+"There was a hit for the employee you asked to monitor."

+"D Quinn?"

+"Yes, sir, he was arrested for autodrive jacking."

+"He was jerking off in an autodrive car?"

+"No, ma'am, er, sir, he stole a car."

+"Fuck the fuck?"

+"Yes sir"  He pulls up the full body mug shot on the computer screen.
+"I thought we weren't supposed to take these anymore?"

+"At the discretion of the arresting officer.
+Who was it?
+Oh, Joanna Bahr.
+She's a fucking bear.
+You ever meet her?"

+"No, sir."

+"Probably for the best.
+Any other details?"

+"No, sir.
+It says he is currently in the holding pen awaiting judgement."

+"Okay, Pluto, security override Delta, Indigo, Cappa, Cappa.
+This is agent Ji Go, drop all charges from Dominic Quinn and release."

+"Sir, why would you do that to a jacker?"

+"You really need to use different phrasing, son.
+He's a good guy, I know why he was trying to steal the car.
+It's not his fault."

+"Sir?"

+"Someone close to him has disappeared, he's panicking.
+What would you do?"

+"Proper channels, sir."

+"Dominic isn't a proper channels kind of guy."